 It has a head size of 112 sq inches, which is much larger than other models.
 The extended head size means that it will be easier for you to strike the ball when swinging and setting up a serve.
 The Liquid 8 is ideal for both competitive and practice matches due its sturdy grip and performance.

-In short, the Liquid 8 is simply awesome.
+In short, the Liquid 8 is simply awesome and consitently voted as one of the best racquets you can buy.

 Thousands of beginners and seasoned players have vouched for its effectiveness, as it strikes the perfect balance between power and control.